-This is a hunch, but we’d bet London has more museums per square inch than any other city in the world.
-What that means for you is whatever you’re interested in there’ll be a museum for it.
+It’s a hunch, but we’d bet London has more museums per square inch than any other city in the world.
+What that means for you is that whatever you’re interested in will be a museum.
 We have picked out the obvious ones and why not:

 - The British Museum, home to some of the world’s most important relics the museum has a collection spanning over two million years.

-- The Imperial War Museum, our world as we know it has been shaped by war.
+- In the Imperial War Museum, our world as we know it has been shaped by war.
 The IWM tells the story and shares personal accounts of what life is like living in a conflict.
 We want to visit to give thanks and appreciate those who suffered for our freedom.

-- The Natural History Museum, we’ve never been to the Natural History Museum and we’re both nearly dinosaurs so we better pay it a visit.
+- We’ve never been to the Natural History Museum, and we’re both nearly dinosaurs, so we better visit it.

 5. Visit a Market

-OK visiting a market usually involves spending money but we’re wanderers and people watchers so a bustling marketplace is a must.
+OK, visiting a market usually involves spending money, but we’re wanderers and people-watchers, so a bustling marketplace is necessary.

-Unfortunately, we’re not able to make any claims about accessibility because markets notoriously cram stuff in which can hinder wheelchair access.
+Unfortunately, we cannot make any claims about accessibility because markets notoriously cram stuff in, hindering wheelchair access.

-That said if the market is on when we’re in London we will be trying our luck at:
+That said, if the market is on when we’re in London, we will be trying our luck at the:

-- Covent Garden Market, this is as close to Aladdin’s cave as we’re going to get, it’ll be hard not spending money.
+- Covent Garden Market is as close to Aladdin’s cave as we’re going to get.
+It’ll be hard not spending money.

 - Camden Lock Market, no visit to London would be complete without a visit to Camden.